 To enable the design of reliable and high performance SOT-MRAM memories, it is mandatory to use a high-accuracy simulation model during the design phase.
 The accuracy and reliability of such model, and the capability to model multiple variations (device to device variations, stochastic behaviour…) are critical to enable proper interfacing of SOT-MRAM bitcell with CMOS control peripherals.
 Furthermore, the simulation must be fast enough and able to handle a large number of bits.
 Finally, this model must be fed with highest accuracy characterization data.

 Such a reliable simulation model, perfectly mimicking characterization data for millions of memory cells, does not exist for SOT technology whereas it is a must-have for the future of the SOT-MRAM industry.

 The overall objectives of this project are to:

-- Demonstrate the first high speed and low power performances of SOT-MRAM memory arrays at the 40nm scale (MTJ diameter) on a statistically relevant number of devices (multiple Mb).
+- Demonstrate the first high-speed and low-power performance of SOT-MRAM memory arrays at the 40nm scale (MTJ diameter) on a statistically relevant number of devices (multiple Mb).

 - Determine the specific failure modes related to SOT-MRAM bitcells.

-- Develop and validate the first statistically representative simulation model to enable the design of the first high performances SOT-MRAM memory macro.
+- Develop and validate the first statistically representative simulation model to enable the design of the first high-performance SOT-MRAM memory macro.